-The Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps) provides food assistance for nearly 1.6 million low-income New Yorkers including families, the elderly, and the disabled.
+The Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps) provides food assistance for 1.5 million low-income New Yorkers including families, the elderly, and the disabled.
 The program can help you feed your family and afford fresh and healthy food.
 SNAP comes on a pre-filled debit card and can be used at many locations, including supermarkets, most farmers markets, and some Green Carts.

 New York is part of a USDA pilot that allows online SNAP purchases.
 You can read more about online SNAP purchases on HRA’s website.

 Here is a list of documents you may need to determine your eligibility for SNAP (W-129G):

 Need to submit documents for your application?
 Here's a list of community partners who can help:

 You can also submit documents using the ACCESS HRA app.